G3CFO Is Not a Typical CFO

 - The Auditor is not your KPMG or PWC professional investigating the books at all times.
 Think of the auditor who ensures the gameplan is followed flawlessly.
 Typically, the auditors in this context are accounting managers, controllers, or even senior VPs of Finance and Accounting.
 Your small business cannot grow without these first 2 roles.

 - The Architect is the mastermind who creates the blueprint allowing the CEO to achieve his/her dreams and objectives.
 This is especially true in smaller organizations where a COO or general manager does not exist (the CEO is filling that role).
 The Architect is fluent in marketing, selling, operations, and all the support functions of the organization.
-That’s why they are able to execute a winning blueprint leading to a winning financial performance.
+That’s why they can execute a winning blueprint leading to a winning financial performance.

 Q&A on The 4 Accounting Roles™